 Wipe the wallpaper with a damp cloth to remove any excess wallpaper paste and to push out bubbles.

-7. Not only did we match the wallpaper pattern on the front of each drawer, but we also made sure the wallpaper matched across all of the three IKEA Hemnes drawer fronts.
+Step 7: Not only did we match the wallpaper pattern on the front of each drawer, but we also made sure the wallpaper matched across all three IKEA Hemnes drawer fronts.

 - Amazon wallpaper

 - Annie Sloan Chalk Paint Oxford Navy

 - Wash down the chest of drawers with a damp cloth to remove dirt and dust.